Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: Spinning Particle Dynamics

 \section{Spinning Particle Dynamics}

-In this section we focus on the motion of a spinning particle around charged black hole in the presence of perfect fluid dark matter.
-Corinaldesi and Papapetrou \cite{Corinaldesi:1951pb} first studied the motion of spinning particle moving in the vicinity of Schwarzschild black hole.
-Later, Hojman \cite{Hojmanphdthesis:1975} used the Lagrangian approach to find the equation of motion for the spinning particles.
-We start by describing the Killing vectors for the metric of charged dyonic black hole immersed in PFDM
+In this section, we focus on the {study of} motion of a spinning particle {moving} around {a charged dyonic} black hole in the presence of {PFDM}.
+Corinaldesi and Papapetrou \cite{Corinaldesi:1951pb} first studied the motion of a spinning particle moving in the vicinity of a Schwarzschild black hole.
+Later, Hojman \cite{Hojmanphdthesis:1975} used the Lagrangian approach to find the equation of motion for the spinning particles. {In this section, we use the Lagrangian approach to study the motion of a spinning particle (for a thorough explanation of why we chose the Lagrangian approach over the Mathisson \cite{Mathisson:1937zz} and Papapetrou \cite{Papapetrou:1951pa} approach, (see \cref{Sec:Appendix_A}).}